kismetwireless/kismet/docs/dev/datasource.md

 Example:

 `"linuxwifi"`

+#### SPECSET
+Sources which support raw spectrum capture should accept this KV in the CONFIGURE frame.
+Modeled on the configuration required to configure the *_sweep tools (such as hackrf_sweep), SPECSET passes the basic set of spectrum configuration parameters.

+Content:

+Msgpack packed dictionary containing the following:
+* "start_hz": uint64 unsigned value, starting frequency, in Hz, of sweep (optional)
+* "end_hz": uint64 unsigned value, ending frequency, in Hz, of sweep (optional)
+* "samples_per_freq": uint64 unsigned value, number of samples taken per frequency bin (optional)
+* "bin_width": uint64 unsigned value, width of each sample bin, in Hz (optional)
+* "amp": uint8 unsigned value, treated as boolean, enables amp (if available) (optional)
+* "if_amp": uint64 unsigned value, LNA/IF amplifier level (optional)
+* "baseband_amp": uint64 unsigned value, Baseband/VGA amplifier level (optional)

 #### SPECTRUM
 Sources which report raw spectrum should send it using this KV.
 Modeled after the output format from the *_sweep tools (hackrf_sweep, rtl_sweep, etc), this allows for simple transmission of the spectrum data as dB levels.